UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 * Version 0.1.0 (4/22/24 at 2:45pm): Added Progress Updates section to explain the `progress.md` file
 * Version 0.1.1 (4/23/24 at 12:25pm): Included "pull from upstream" link in progress updates section.
 * Version 0.1.2 (4/23/24 at 12:37pm): Clarified lab attendance regarding milestones.
-* Version 0.2.0 (5/07/24 at 9:15am): Modified project requirement TESTS to be optional.
+* Version 0.2.0 (5/07/24 at 10:00am):
+  * Modified project requirement TESTS to be optional
+  * Added section about code style and quality
-*
+  * Clarified both in FAQ